jsleight1/HealthDataScotland/tests/testthat/_snaps/hospital_grp.md

     Output
       [1] "This bar chart shows the average hospital bed occupancy (y-axis)\n        per hospital (x-axis) for each specialty (colour).
 Seetings can be\n        used to show data for different specialties (default is all\n        specialties) and hospitals."

+# hospital_grp summary info works

+    Code
+      hosp_grp_unit[["summary_info"]](type = smy)
+    Output
+      [1] "This lookup table presents data for all available hospitals\n      in the data set.
+This table can be searched, filtered and\n      the 'Plot' column allows the user to view statistics for a\n      selected hospital."